bus-stop/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 Tick the appropriate box by adding an x in between the [] e.g. [x] to ID the status-->
 - [ ] I have reset Atom to defaults prior to submitting report.
 - [ ] I have not reset Atom to defaults prior to submitting report.
-- [ ] I have tried uninstalling/reinstalling terminus/termination.
+- [ ] I have tried uninstalling/reinstalling the terminal.
 - [ ] I have not tried uninstalling/reinstalling the terminal.
 ### Description
 <!-- Add a description of the issue you are facing. -->